-- 435. Admit that agents of the IRS involved in seizures of property use guns and arms and against citizens, making the confrontation an armed confrontation. - 436.
-Admit that IRS seizures can and do occur without court orders, warrants, or due process required by the Fourth Amendment and at the point of a gun. - 437.
-Admit that property seizures as described above amount to an act of war of the government against the citizens. - 438.
-Admit that acts of war against citizens, when not based on law, are treasonable offenses punishable by execution. - 439.
-Admit that violation of due process produces injustice in society, which is why the founding fathers required us to have a Fifth Amendment. - 440.
-Admit that the purpose of the government is to write laws to prevent, rather than promote, injustice in society, and thereby protect the right to life, liberty, property, and pursuit of happiness of all citizens equally.
+- Agents of the IRS involved in seizures of property use guns and arms against citizens, making the confrontation an armed confrontation. - 19.
+IRS seizures can and do occur without court orders, warrants, or due process required by the Fourth Amendment and at the point of a gun. - 20.
+Property seizures as described above amount to an act of war of the government against the citizens. - 21.
+Acts of war against citizens, when not based on law, are treasonable offenses punishable by execution. - 22.
+Violation of due process produces injustice in society, which is why the founding fathers required us to have a Fifth Amendment. - 23.
+The purpose of the government is to write laws to prevent, rather than promote, injustice in society, and thereby protect the right to life, liberty, property, and pursuit of happiness of all citizens equally.